Vector35/binaryninja-api/docs/guide/troubleshooting.md

 #### Arch Linux

  - The only known issues with Arch linux are related to not being able to automatically find the appropriate libpython.
-Specifying your own custom path to the `libpython.so` in the [Advanced Settings](../getting-started.md#advanced-settings) dialog under the `Python Interpreter` setting should solve any issues.
+Specifying your own custom path to the `libpython.so` in the [Settings](../getting-started.md#settings) pane under the `Python Interpreter` setting should solve any issues.

 #### KDE